 - Building your skills

 - When and how to get your demos

 - Getting the word out – marketing yourself and keeping it real

 This will be a combination of my thoughts, some resources and maybe an activity or two to get your creative juices flowing.

 Disclaimers: no two paths to Turning Pro are the same, even in the same business or industry.
 My journey and yours likely won’t be exactly alike.
 But the more you learn from others, the more you can find what you need and apply it to your own situation.

-If you want in, please share your best e-mail (and your name, so I don’t have to call you “Hey You,” that’s so impersonal) and we will get started.
+If you want in, sign up here, and we will get started.
 This is the first time I’m trying this so please – let me know your thoughts along the way.
 Let’s play!